 - Create and configure a data labeling job

 - Review the results of the labeling job

 Before starting this guide, you will need:

 - An AWS account: If you don't already have an account, follow the Setting Up Your AWS Environment getting started guide for a quick overview.

-In the AWS console search bar, enter SageMaker, and then choose Amazon SageMaker to open the SageMaker console.
+2.1 Enter SageMaker Studio in the console search bar, and then choose SageMaker Studio.